-Cyber security threats are one of the top problems businesses and their critical infrastructure are facing in the United States.
+Cybersecurity threats are one of the top problems businesses are facing in the United States.
 Water utilities have suffered a range of attacks, including ransomware attacks, tampering with Industrial Control Systems, manipulating valve and flow operations and chemical treatment formulations, and other efforts to disrupt and potentially destroy operations.

 Attacks on IoT Devices

 In 2017, the National Security Agency, our nation’s most elite cryptographic experts and hackers, were themselves compromised.
 Now, their own hacking tools are available to other nation-states and criminal syndicates to use to attack the smallest of utilities.

 The game changed tremendously then, and now traditional firewalls and anti-virus programs do little to protect you or your utility.

 For over A week, the City of Atlanta has battled a ransomware attack that has caused serious digital disruptions in five of the city’s 13 local government departments.
 The attack has had far-reaching impacts—crippling the court system, keeping residents from paying their water bills, limiting vital communications like sewer infrastructure requests, and pushing the Atlanta Police Department to file paper reports for days.

 More than 2,000 Windows-based computers at CDOT offices were knocked offline February 21 by a version of the cyber security threat virus known as SamSam.
 Colorado has spent between $1 million and $1.5 million recovering from a February ransomware attack that took out thousands of computers at the state’s department of transportation (CDOT).